Geography of Japan: Plains

 Another important plain is the Sendai Plain around the city of Sendai in northeastern Honshū.
 Many of these plains are along the coast, and their areas have been increased by land reclamation throughout recorded history.

 Rivers

 Rivers are generally steep and swift, and few are suitable for navigation except in their lower reaches.
 Although most rivers are less than 300 km in length, their rapid flow from the mountains is what provides hydroelectric power.
-Seasonal variations in flow have led to extensive development of flood control measures.
+Seasonal variations in flow have led to the extensive development of flood control measures.
 The longest, the Shinano River, which winds through Nagano Prefecture to Niigata Prefecture and flows into the Sea of Japan, is 367 km long.

 These are the 10 longest rivers of Japan.